ArnoldCodeAcademy/javascript-internship-to-ceo/README.md

 <hr>

+# Stay Up To Date
-# Stay Informed: Latest Changes and News in Web Development
+## Latest Changes and News in Web Development

 [Check out My Online Articles About the Latest News and Changes in Web Development](https://medium.com/@arnoldcode)

 [![img_2.png](img_2.png)](https://medium.com/@arnoldcode)

-# Challenge Overview
+# Overview Of Challenges

 1. [Print numbers from 1 to 10 with a for-loop.](#challenge01)
 2. [Print the odd numbers below than 99 with a for-loop.](#challenge02)